TimoIllusion/simple-ai-benchmarking/README.md

    ```

    Note: Alternatively execute `python run_tf.py` for tf benchmark or `python run_pt.py` for pytorch benchmark.

+   For advanced users: Use `saib-pt -h` for advanced options like selecting specific benchmarks and batch sizes.

 ## Publish to AI Benchmark Database